Building Faith Communities

 - Promote greater awareness of resolving conflict through Restorative Pathways

-- Identify opportunities to train and equip people of faith to become RJ facilitators
+- Identifying opportunities to train and equip people of faith to become RJ facilitators

-- Promote the opportunities for people of faith to volunteer their skills outside of their religious setting
+- Promoting the opportunities for people of faith to volunteer their skills outside of their religious setting

-- Promote the opportunity for people of different faith and none to work together for a Restorative Portsmouth
+- Promoting the opportunity for people of different faith and no faith to work together for a Restorative Portsmouth